apache/skywalking-go/docs/en/development-and-contribution/development-guide.md

     // IsContinue is the flag to control the method invocation, if it is true, the target method would not be invoked.
     IsContinue() bool
-    // DefineReturnValues is defined the return value of method, and continue the method invoked DefineReturnValues(...interface{})
+    // DefineReturnValues are defined the return value of the method, and continue the method invoked DefineReturnValues(...interface{})

     // SetContext is the customized context of the method invocation, it should be propagated the tracing span.